Moscow: Architecture

-Moscow's architecture is world-renowned.
-Moscow is the site of Saint Basil's Cathedral, with its elegant onion domes, as well as the Cathedral of Christ the Savior and the Seven Sisters.
+Moscow's architecture is internationally known.
+Moscow is the site of Saint Basil's Cathedral—with its onion domes—as well as the Cathedral of Christ the Saviour and the Seven Sisters (Stalin-era skyscrapers).
 The first Kremlin was built in the middle of the 12th century.

-Medieval Moscow's design was of concentric walls and intersecting radial thoroughfares.
-This layout, as well as Moscow's rivers, helped shape Moscow's design in subsequent centuries.
+Medieval Moscow's design featured concentric walls and intersecting radial thoroughfares.
+That layout, as well as the city's rivers, helped to shape the city's design in later centuries.

-The Kremlin was rebuilt in the 15th century.
-Its towers and some of its churches were built by Italian architects, lending the city some of the aurae of the renaissance.
-From the end of the 15th century, the city was embellished by masonry structures such as monasteries, palaces, walls, towers, and churches.
+The Kremlin was rebuilt during the 15th century.
+Its towers and some of its churches were built by Italian architects, lending the city some atmosphere of the Renaissance period.
+From the end of the 15th century, Moscow was embellished by masonry structures such as monasteries, palaces, walls, towers, and churches.

 The city's appearance had not changed much by the 18th century.
-Houses were made of pine and spruce logs, with shingled roofs plastered with sod or covered by birch bark.
-The rebuilding of Moscow in the second half of the 18th century was necessitated by constant fires and the needs of the nobility.
-Much of the wooden city was replaced by buildings in the classical style.
+Houses were constructed of pine and spruce logs; they had shingled roofs plastered with sod or covered by birch bark.
+The rebuilding of Moscow during the second half of the 18th century was motivated by continual fires and the needs of the nobility.
+Much of the old wooden city was replaced by buildings in the classical style.

-For much of its architectural history, Moscow was dominated by Orthodox churches.
-However, the overall appearance of the city changed drastically during Soviet times, especially as a result of Joseph Stalin's large-scale effort to "modernize" Moscow.
-Stalin's plans for the city included a network of broad avenues and roadways, some of them over ten lanes wide, which, while greatly simplifying movement through the city, were constructed at the expense of a great number of historical buildings and districts.
-Among the many casualties of Stalin's demolitions was the Sukharev Tower, a longtime city landmark, as well as mansions and commercial buildings.
-The city's newfound status as the capital of a deeply secular nation, made religiously significant buildings especially vulnerable to demolition.
-Many of the city's churches, which in most cases were some of Moscow's oldest and most prominent buildings, were destroyed; some notable examples include the Kazan Cathedral and the Cathedral of Christ the Savior.
-During the 1990s, both were rebuilt.
+For much of its history, Moscow's architecture was dominated by Orthodox churches.
+However, the city's overall appearance changed during Soviet times, especially as a result of Joseph Stalin's large-scale effort to "modernize" Moscow.
+Stalin's plans for the city included a network of broad avenues and roadways, some of them more than ten lanes wide, which—while significantly simplifying movement through the city—were constructed at the expense of many historical buildings and districts.
+Among the many losses from Stalin's demolitions were the Sukharev Tower, an old city landmark, as well as mansions and commercial buildings.
+The city's new status as the capital of a strongly secular nation made religiously significant buildings particularly vulnerable to demolition.
+Many of the city's churches—in most cases some of Moscow's oldest and most prominent buildings—were destroyed.
+Notable examples of this destruction include Kazan Cathedral and the Cathedral of Christ the Saviour.
+During the 1990s, both cathedrals were rebuilt.
 Many smaller churches, however, were lost.